-This course will focus on the writing of story, advertising copy, captions, text, and folio geared towards publications, specifically yearbook.
-Students will also study and practice advertising, layout & design, photography, business practices and time management.
+This course will focus on the writing of stories, advertising copy, captions, text, and folio geared towards publications.
+In Yearbook, students will learn how to communicate better, how to solve problems, how to grow as a leader, how to handle time management, and most importantly, how to meet a deadline.
+Students will also learn design practice advertising, page layout & design, photography, and business practices.
 The class project will culminate in the publication of the Hartland High School Yearbook.